openfl/www.openfl.org/learn/tutorials/your-first-project/index.md

 ## Running the Project

-We are going to test our project with three different platforms, you can use [many more](advanced_setup/platforms/README.md).
+We are going to test our project with three different platforms.

 If you open a command-prompt (Windows) or terminal (Mac/Linux), change to the directory of the project we created.